Don’t let the cold stop you from exploring Saskatoon! Here are some fun things you can do in Saskatoon even during the frigid winter months.

 Visit Diefenbaker Park& Optimist Hill

 Spend some time walking through Diefenbaker Park, and don’t forget to pack your toboggan!
-This park features Optimist Hill, a great place for some sledding.
+This park features Optimist Hill, a great place for some sledding and skiing.
 Just remember to dress warm!

 Skate at the Skating Oval